 Answer: The main income earner must be the applicant or co-applicant.
 Your son’s income and credit score would have to be able to qualify for the loan.

-Answer- Possibly.
-We are an equal housing lender and as long as all guidelines are met it is possible.
-We encourage you to apply.
+Answer: We are an equal housing lender and as long as you meet the other guidelines, we encourage you to apply.

-Answer- Yes, as long as you meet the guidelines.
+Answer: Yes, as long as you meet the guidelines.
 We will look at the income of all the adults in the household.
-Refer to the income-guidelines-2016

-Answer- Our sales price is set based on a home appraisal.
-However, your mortgage will be set based on your affordability, typically no more than 33% of your gross income at the time of the home loan application.
+Answer: Your mortgage payment will be set according to what you can afford, typically no more than 33% of your gross monthly income at the time of the home loan application.